AmeerD/AmeerD.github.io/_pages/reading.md

 * The Spy Who Came in from the Cold, John le Carré
 * Normal Accidents, Charles Perrow
 * Under a White Sky: The Nature of the Future, Elizabeth Kolbert
-* How to Avoid a Climate Disaster, Bill Gates
 * The New Climate War: The Fight to Take Back Our Planet, Michael Mann
 * Global Warming: The Complete Briefing, John Houghton
 * Parable of the Sower, Kim Stanley